Oswald Peraza Player Props: Yankees vs. Rangers

-The New York Yankees and Oswald Peraza, who went 0-for-4 last time out, take on Andrew Heaney and the Texas Rangers at Globe Life Field, Thursday at 8:05 PM ET.
+The New York Yankees and Oswald Peraza, who went 1-for-4 with a double last time out, battle Martin Perez and the Texas Rangers at Globe Life Field, Sunday at 2:35 PM ET.

-In his last game he had a hitless performance (0-for-4) against the Twins.
+In his previous appearance, he went 1-for-4 with a double against the Rangers.

 Oswald Peraza Game Info & Props vs. the Rangers